aklapatch/Exploring_Julia/docs/README.md

 end
 ```

-In this example the first version of the function `f` will be called if the arguments are integers, and the second function will be called if the arguments are not an integer or an integer subtype, like a bool type.
+In this example the first version of the function `f` will be called if the arguments are integers, and the second function will be called if the arguments are not an integer or an integer subtype.

 ## Exception handling